 1. Pendulum Clock

 A pendulum clock is one of the perfect examples of oscillatory motion.
-This is because the pendulum of the clock gets displaced from its original position and return back after covering a particular amount of distance on both sides of the normal position.
-This to and fro movement of the pendulum bob goes on and on till the clock is properly powered.
+This is because the pendulum of the clock gets displaced from its original position, and it returns back after covering a certain distance on both sides of the normal position.
+This to and fro movement of the pendulum bob goes on and on.

 2. Tuning Fork